Retry

 return await submit(client, "https://example.com", {"k": "v"})

 when= is required.
 There is no default.
-Pass a Match instance, or one of the shorthand forms (an exception class, a tuple of classes, or a predicate callable).
-See the next section for the full filter DSL.
+Pass an exception class, a tuple of classes, a predicate callable, or a Match instance.

 Filtering outcomes with Match